AgneevMukherjee/agneev-blog/_posts/2022-01-24-preparing-a-Roman-MNIST.markdown

 <br/><br/>
 ## Conclusion

-So that's it, we have seen the various methods I used to create the YARoMNIST dataset.
-Next time we will look at evaluating this dataset using a cut-off Resnet50, as used in the competition, as well as full Resnet versions.
+So that's it, we have seen the various methods I used to create my submissions.
+Next time we will look at evaluating some of my created datasets using a cut-off Resnet50, as used in the competition, as well as full Resnet versions.
 So long!
 {: style="text-align: justify"}